Sylvia Lopez

-Sylvia Lopez (November 10, 1933 – November 20, 1959) was a French model and actress.
+Sylvia Lopez (10 November 1933 – 20 November 1959) was a French model and actress.

 Career as a model

 Born Tatjana Bernt, she was raised in Paris, where she began a career in modelling.
-Eventually she modeled for couturier Jacques Fath, the first French fashion designer to export his creations to the United States.
+Eventually she modelled for couturier Jacques Fath, the first French fashion designer to export his creations to the United States.
 Appearing under the name "Sylvia Sinclair", Bernt earned enough exposure to attract the attention of film producers.